Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

 3. If necessary, double-click the field in the *Product group* column and select the applicable product group from the drop-down list.
 To create product groups, go to *Product management > Product groups*.

-[comment]: <> (Julian: Ist diese Funktion noch aktuell oder wird es abgebaut?
-Ich kann eine Gruppe erstellen und wird auch in der Lagerentnahme-Matrix angezeigt, aber wie kann ich Produkte zur Gruppe hinzufügen?
-In Artikelverwaltung ist die Option ausgegraut.
+[comment]: <> (Evtl. weglassen.
 Keine Doku von Artikelverwaltung. Ähnliche Funktion in PIM?
 Oder in Fakturierung?)

 4. Double-click the field in the *Sales channel* column and select the applicable output channel via which you want to create offers.
 The following options are available: